 Before preparing your child’s first dose of DIACOMIT and each time you get a refill, please review the DIACOMIT Medication Guide and Instructions for Use.

-The most common side effects for patients treated with DIACOMIT are sleepiness, decreased appetite, agitation, impaired coordination, decreased weight, decreased muscle tone, nausea, tremor, slurred speech, and trouble sleeping.1 The good news is that side effects can be managed, or even reversed, through dose adjustments of other medications.
+When starting any new medication, it is important to tell your child’s doctor about any side effects your child experiences.
+The most common side effects for patients treated with DIACOMIT are sleepiness, decreased appetite, decreased weight, agitation, impaired coordination, decreased muscle tone, nausea, tremor, slurred speech, and trouble sleeping.1

 These are not all the risks for use of DIACOMIT.
 Please see the Important Safety Information and full Prescribing Information.
 To report suspected adverse reactions, contact Biocodex at 866-330-3050 or the Food and Drug Administration at 800-FDA-1088 or www.fda.gov/medwatch.